 Step 1 - Enable a Hotspot on the Host Phone

 Go to Settings → Hotspot & Tethering → Wi-Fi Hotspot and turn it on.
 Note the hotspot name and password.
+Make sure the hotspot allows multiple connections (most default to 5–8 devices).

 Step 3 - Open LekSync on the Host Phone